harshpandeypro/harshpandeypro/README.md

 - 👋 Hi, I’m HARSH PANDEY
 - 👀 I’m interested in Web Development, App Development, Video Editing & Graphic Designing
-- 🌱 I’m currently learning React and Flutter
+- 🌱 I’m currently working in React and learning React Native
 - 💞️ I’m looking to collaborate on any relevant projects related to development
 - 📫 How to reach me- through linkedIn